Belsnickel: In popular culture

 A writer to the letters column of The Times refers to an illustration of "Pelz-Nickel" in a book by English author Harriet Myrtle, The Little Sister (1851).
 German illustrator H.J.
 Schneider depicts him "in a long cloak, pointed hood, a fur round his neck, with a long white beard, and a big bag."

 Stoudt's Brewing Company of Adamstown, Pennsylvania, brews a seasonal dark lager called "Belsnickle".
 Otto's Pub and Brewery of State College, Pennsylvania, brews a "Belsnickle" ale.

 The antagonist of the 1941 John R. Neill book The Scalawagons of Oz, the thirty-fifth entry in the Oz series created by L. Frank Baum, is a mysterious monstrosity called Bell-snickle.
 It first appears as "a large bluish-green object, flat as a buckwheat cake, and rolling along on its edge like a cartwheel."
 The creature does have arms and legs, as well as facial features; it wears bells on its ears, explaining at least one portion of its name.
 The creature has the egotism and petulance of a spoiled child.

 In 2000, author Chet Williamson published Pennsylvania Dutch Night Before Christmas, a children's picture book that includes Belsnickel in a Pennsylvania Dutch version of "The Night Before Christmas".

-In "Dwight Christmas", a season nine episode of The Office, Dwight Schrute dresses as Belsnickel and spends a significant portion of the episode deciding if his co-workers were "impish or admirable" at the company Christmas party.
+In "Dwight Christmas", season nine episode nine of The Office, Dwight Schrute dresses as Belsnickel and spends a significant portion of the episode deciding if his co-workers were "impish or admirable" at the company Christmas party.

 The 2020 Netflix film The Christmas Chronicles 2 features Belsnickel, played by actor Julian Dennison, as the movie's main antagonist.
 His goal in the movie is to destroy Christmas.